YZHUANGwork/jp-magazine-ocr/README.md

 1. **Upload an image** — click the drop zone or drag a JPG/PNG/WEBP file onto it
 2. **Draw selection boxes** — click and drag on the image to mark text regions
    - Leave the canvas empty to scan the whole image instead
-   - Ctrl+Z undoes the last drawn box (before running OCR)
+   - Ctrl+Z undoes the last drawn box
    - Use the rotation slider if the page is tilted or sideways
 3. **Choose a provider** — select GPT-4o or Gemini 2.0 Flash, then paste your API key
 4. **Run extraction:**